-- Don’t overload your washer.
-Separate the slipcover into two loads, washing the body cover in the first load and the cushion covers in a second load.
+- Don't overload your washer.
+Separate the slipcover into two loads, washing the body cover in the first load and the cushion covers in the second load.

-- Zip the zippers (closed) on the pillow and cushion covers to prevent damage while washing.
+- Zip the zippers (closed) on pillow and cushion covers to prevent damage when washing.

-- Wash on gentle cycle; use cold water and a mild detergent.
-Do not use detergent with bleach or a bleach additive.
+- Use the gentle cycle on your washing machine.
+Use cold water and a mild detergent.
+Do not use a detergent with bleach or a bleach additive.

 - Remove the slipcover from the washer immediately at the end of the cycle.
-While air-drying is preferred, you can use the dryer on the NO HEAT setting.
-Tumble dry or line-dry until the slipcover is just slightly damp.
+While air-drying is preferred, you can use the dryer - on the NO HEAT setting.
+Tumble dry until the slipcover is just slightly damp.

-- Put the body slipcover back on the piece of furniture while still slightly damp — you many need to stretch it a little to get it back on.
-Putting the cover back on while it’s slightly damp ensures it will dry to fit.
+- Put the Body slipcover back on the piece of furniture while still slightly damp - you may need to stretch it a little to get it back on.
+Putting the cover back on while it's still slightly damp ensures it will dry to fit.

 - Covers for the seat and back cushions and pillows should be replaced slightly damp as well.
 Stand the cushions on end, rotating them every 20 to 30 minutes until dry.
 This will prevent any water that may drain to one side of the cushion from sitting in one place and possibly causing a water stain.